jyguzman/fun-with-ai/README.md

 You can enter any prompt you'd like, and the app will query the OpenAI Completions API to send you an AI-generated response to whatever prompt you type!

+The responses you receive are saved, so you can come back to them after refreshing or closing the browser.
+You can also choose from engines, which provide different AI capabilities.

 ## Usage

 The easiesy way to use it is just to visit the